kafene/backhub/README.md

 but at the moment it is at least functional for its main purpose which is for me to call it automatically from my main backup script.

+Note - I named and refer to it as `backhub`, but the script is named `backhub.sh` so that GitHub will do its syntax highlighting.

 ---

 # Usage